 This tape has an adhesive layer which means it is easily applied to most surfaces.
 It is high density which means it is ideal for treating noise problems.
-It is ideal for sealing windows.
 It can be easily stuck to the bottom of an up and down sliding window.

 Treatment Number 2: Upgrade your curtains/blinds

 As we learned in part one of our guide to soundproofing, one of our most effective weapons against noise is to add mass to a surface.
 If you’re wondering how to soundproof a window from traffic noise for example, then adding mass is an important step.

 By adding extra mass to a surface we increase its sound absorption.
 We can add mass to walls so that less sound energy can travel through them, and we can do the same with curtains.